 Wineskin is simply an implementation of Wine at its core.
 For those who are not sure what Wine (an acronym for “Wine Is Not an Emulator”) is, it is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, including Linux and Mac OS X.

 The installation is pretty straight-forward.

-1. Download Wineskin from its website.
+1. Download Wineskin.
 The latest version as of this post is 2.5.12.

 2. Extract the file and move the Wineskin app to your Applications folder.
 Open it.

 On the first run, there won’t be any engine showing up in the list.
 Click the “+” button to download and install the latest engine.
 The engine is required to make the Windows applications work.

 Once the engine is installed, you are ready to install Windows applications.